-- 5 Degradation is inaudible
+- 5 Degradation is inaudible.

-- 4 Degradation is audible but not annoying
+- 4 Degradation is audible but not annoying.

-- 3 Degradation is slightly annoying
+- 3 Degradation is slightly annoying.

-- 2 Degradation is annoying
+- 2 Degradation is annoying.

-- Degradation is very annoying.
+- 1 Degradation is very annoying.

-The quantity evaluated from the scores (mean degradation category rating score) is represented by the symbol $Y{DCR}$ but where suffix notation is not available, the symbol Ydcr is used.
+The quantity evaluated from the scores (degradation mean opinion score) is represented by the symbol DMOS.